amit-barman/shorturl-backend/README.md

 # shorturl-backend

-Backend Service For Short URL(A URL Shortening Service).
+Backend Service For Short URL (A URL Shortening Service).
+Here is the [React](https://github.com/amit-barman/shorturl-frontend) based Frontend for this project.

 ## Screenshots